-11. In-season demand shortfalls will be computed by taking the difference between the RISD and forecast supply ("FS").
+- 12. In-season demand shortfalls will be computed by taking the difference between the RISD and forecast supply ("FS").
 Initially RISD will be equal to the historic demands associated with a baseline year or years ("BLY") as selected by the Director, but will be corrected during the season to account for variations in climate and water supply between the BLY and actual conditions.
-The above description is represented by the following equation:

-• In-Season Demand Shortfall = RISD - FS
+By selecting a BLY to establish RISD prior to the irrigation season, the Director declines to adopt the water balance method of estimating pre-irrigation season RISD proposed by the parties (based on historic crop water need adjusted for estimated project efficiencies and other facts).
+The reasoning for using a BLY instead of a water balance method is explained later in the findings of fact. - 13.
+In-season demand shortfall is computed using the following equation: - In-Season Demand Shortfall = RISD FS